FelixOnline/v2/content/articles/2012-1-19-an-epic-quest-for-truth.md

  - /books/2008/an-epic-quest-for-truth
 imported: true
 comments:
+ - value: >
- - Truly amazing book Enjoyed it very much when I read it a few years agoI would also definitely recommend the Uncle Petros and Goldbachs Conjecture by one of the authors namely Apostolos Doxiadis
+     Truly amazing book!
+Enjoyed it very much when I read it a few years ago! <br>I would also definitely recommend the "Uncle Petros and Goldbach's Conjecture" by one of the authors, namely Apostolos Doxiadis.

 # Article Taxonomies
 categories: